P. K. Ramachandran Nair

 P. K. Ramachandran Nair is an Indian American agricultural scientist, Distinguished Professor of Agroforestry and International Forestry at the School of Forest, Fisheries, and Geomatics Sciences (SFFGS), Institute of Food and Agricultural Sciences (IFAS), University of Florida.
-He is known for his pioneering contributions to the science of agroforestry, for which he received global recognition including the Humboldt Prize (2006).
+He is widely recognized as a pioneering figure in the field of agroforestry and is often referred to as the “father of agroforestry.”
+He received global recognition including the Humboldt Prize (2006).
 The specific areas of his research include agroforestry in the tropics and subtropics, integrated farming systems, soil carbon sequestration and climate change mitigation, ecosystem services, and soil fertility management.
 He has written over 200 peer-reviewed articles, 17 books and over 80 book chapters.

 Nair is a fellow of the American Association for the Advancement of Science, American Society of Agronomy, Crop Science Society of America, Soil Science Society of America, and the National Academy of Agricultural Sciences, India, He has been awarded honorary doctorate degrees from the Kerala Agricultural University, the University of Santiago de Compostela, Spain; University of Guelph, Canada; Kwame Nkrumah University of Science and Technology, Ghana; and Kyoto University, Japan.